abhirup-ghosh/facial-expression-classifier-app/README.md

 cd scripts
 python train.py
 ```
-The output of this script can be found in: `models/emotion_classifier.h5`.
+The output of this script can be found in: `models/*`.
 It has an average accuracy of 65% and will be used for the following steps.
+The training script also converts the keras model into a light-weight TF-lite model.

 ## Data Citation